 Does the externship site provide orientation to quality assessment, quality assurance and quality improvement?

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

 - Basic audiologic diagnostic testing for all ages. - Basic rehabilitative skills, including hearing aids. - Basic vestibular testing. - Basic electrophysiologic testing (ABR, DPOAEs).

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship:

-- Proficiency in advanced audiologic diagnostic testing. - Ototoxicity monitoring - Proficiency in hearing aid selection and fitting, including osseointegrated devices. - Proficiency in counseling patients for hearing loss and tinnitus management. - Proficiency in vestibular testing (VNG and rotary chair). - Proficiency in report writing, professional communication, and clinical decision making skills. -Outcome measures
+- Proficiency in advanced audiologic diagnostic testing. - Ototoxicity monitoring - Proficiency in hearing aid selection and fitting, including programming osseointegrated devices. - Proficiency in counseling patients for hearing loss and tinnitus management. - Proficiency in vestibular testing (VNG and rotary chair). - Proficiency in report writing, professional communication and clinical decision- making skills. -Patient reported outcome measures

 Clinical opportunities that will be given to the extern:

 Auditory processing evaluations

 Intra-operative monitoring cases